ReadonlynameThe name of the resource.

 };

-const baseName = new VIAM.ResourceName({
+const baseName = 'my_base';

-const movementSensorName = new VIAM.ResourceName({
+const movementSensorName = 'my_movement_sensor';

 // Move the base to the geographic location